OWASP/CheatSheetSeries/IndexASVS.md

 # Objective

-This index have for objective to indicate to help an OWASP [Application Security Verification Standard](https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project)  (ASVS) user to clearly identify which cheat sheets are useful for each section during his usage of the ASVS.
+The objective of this index is to help an OWASP [Application Security Verification Standard](https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project)  (ASVS) user clearly identify which cheat sheets are useful for each section during his or her usage of the ASVS.

 This index is based on the version 4.x of the ASVS.